lvxiaoxin/gptConnector/README.md

 # gptConnector

 Ready-to-use code snippet for communicating with GPT.
+Update the `apiConfig.json` with your own key and api.

 ## Sample GPT contract

+A standard conversation based ChatGPT flow looks like bellow:

 ```
 <|im_start|>system